carletonai/CuMind/README.md

 # CuMind

-A clean, elegant implementation of the CuMind algorithm in PyTorch.
+A clean, elegant implementation of the MuZero in JAX.

 ## Contributing
 For guidelines on contributing to this project, please see the [CONTRIBUTING](CONTRIBUTING) document.

 ## Features

+- **JAX/Flax powered**: Built on JAX for high performance and research flexibility
-- **Minimal dependencies**: Only PyTorch, NumPy, and Gymnasium
+- **Minimal dependencies**: JAX, Flax, Optax, Chex, NumPy, and Gymnasium
 - **Clean architecture**: Modular design with separate components
 - **Type hints**: Full type annotations for better code quality
 - **Simple configuration**: Single config class for all parameters